krakrukra/PocketAdmin/README.md

 This is an open source keystroke injection device, similar to a well known [USB rubber ducky](https://www.youtube.com/watch?v=z5UUTUmGQlY&list=PLW5y1tjAOzI0YaJslcjcI4zKI366tMBYk)
 made by hak5.
 It looks and feels like an ordinary USB flash drive but acts as a keyboard that
-types in a preprogrammed payload.
+types in a preprogrammed payload, which can be very useful for automating sysadmin tasks or
+in penetration testing applications.

 ![1.jpg](extra/pictures/1.jpg)
 ![2.jpg](extra/pictures/2.jpg)